gvwilson/thirdbit/fiction/maddy-roo/index.md

 Bots weren't alive,
 but they were still people.
-Even if this one was a rogue or a raider, what Gumption was planning to do---
+Even if this one was a rogue or a raider, what Gumption was planning to do—

 Gumption looked at her, his jaw set.
 "Yes I can," he grunted.